Adding experiment code

 Method 2: Set send_feature_flags to true

 The capture() method has an optional argument sendFeatureFlags, which is set to false by default.
-By setting this to true, feature flag information will automatically be sent with the event.
+This parameter controls whether feature flag information is sent with the event.

 Node.js